junxit/us-congress-code/title-50/chapter-5/sec-98h-7.md

 Pub.
 L. 100–180, div.
 C, title II, § 3203(c), Dec.
 4, 1987, 101 Stat.
 1247, provided that: “Unless otherwise directed by the President under section 6A [renumbered § 16] of the Strategic and Critical Materials Stock Piling Act [this section], as amended by subsection (a), the designation of a National Defense Stockpile Manager in effect on the day before the date of the enactment of this Act [Dec.
 4, 1987] shall remain in effect until the individual so designated ceases to hold the office held by the individual at the time of the designation.”

-### Designation of National Defense Stockpile Manager; Delegation of Functions

-The Secretary of Defense was designated National Defense Stockpile Manager and functions of the President under this section were delegated to the Secretary of Defense by section 1 of Ex.
-Ord.
-No. 12636, Feb.
-25, 1988, 53 F.R.
-6114, set out under section 98 of this title.

 ### Deadline for Designation of Manager

 Pub.
 L. 99–661, div.
 C, title II, § 3202(b), Nov.
 14, 1986, 100 Stat.
 4067, directed President, not later than Feb.
 15, 1987, to designate an official as National Defense Stockpile Manager, as required by this section.

+### Executive Documents

+### Designation of National Defense Stockpile Manager; Delegation of Functions

+The Secretary of Defense was designated National Defense Stockpile Manager and functions of the President under this section were delegated to the Secretary of Defense by section 1 of Ex.
+Ord.
+No. 12636, Feb.
+25, 1988, 53 F.R.
+6114, set out under section 98 of this title.